 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M200 and the Fujifilm XF10 are of equal size.
 In this context, it is worth noting that neither the M200 nor the XF10 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the XF10 has a lens built in, whereas the M200 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.

 Concerning battery life, the M200 gets 315 shots out of its LP-E12 battery, while the XF10 can take 330 images on a single charge of its NP-95 power pack.
-The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.
+The power pack in the XF10 can be charged via the USB port, which can be very convenient when travelling.

 Any camera decision will obviously take relative prices into account.
 The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
 The XF10 was launched at a lower price than the M200, despite having a lens built in.
 Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.